With 14 R&D facilities in the U.S. today, Honda has more than any international automaker.

 - Honda and Acura operate separate and independently-dedicated design centers in California for research and development.

-- High strength steel is found in up to 59 percent of each new Honda and Acura white body, helping the company achieve its weight reduction goals to maintain fuel economy leadership while enhancing both safety and performance.
+- Up to 59 percent of each new Honda and Acura white body includes high strength steel, helping the company reduce vehicle weight to achieve high fuel efficiency while enhancing both safety and performance.

 - HondaJet is equipped with the fuel efficient Honda-GE HF120 turbofan jet engine and the Honda-patented over-the-wing engine configuration.
 Coupled with a natural-laminar flow (NLF) wing and fuselage nose, and an advanced all-composite fuselage structure, HondaJet fuel efficiency is increased by as much as 20 percent compared to other jets in its class.

-- Honda performs power equipment R&D in the U.S. at its research center in Swepsonville, N.C.
+- Honda performs power equipment R&D in the U.S. at its research center in Haw River, N.C.

 - Honda Performance Development, Inc., established in 1993 and located in Santa Clarita, C.A., is the technical operations center for Honda's high-performance racing program.
 The facility houses comprehensive engine design, engineering development, preparation, rebuilding and inspection areas, transit-style dynamometer test cells, machine shop, parts center, and administrative support facilities.
 It is also the sole engine supplier to the IndyCar Series.
 For more, watch the video.

-- During the past decade, efforts by Honda R&D Americas, Inc. have yielded such diverse outcomes as advances in nano technology and humanoid robotics, the fuel-efficient HondaJet, real-world applications of fuel cell technology, and innovations in thin-film solar cells.
+During the past decade, Honda's research and development efforts have yielded such diverse outcomes as advances in nano technology and humanoid robots, the fuel efficient HondaJet, real-world applications of fuel cell technology, and innovations in thin solar cells.